 Certain types of cards can slow down processing speeds.
-In particular, you may experience problems saving high-quality (WIDE) movies.
+In particular, you may experience problems saving high-quality (HD and STD) movies.
 Use of certain types of memory cards increase the time it takes to record movies, which can cause movie frames to be lost.
-This condition is indicated by and flashing on the monitor screen.
+This condition is indicated by and all flashing on the monitor screen.
 Use of a memory card with a maximum transfer speed of at least 10MB per second is recommended.